the-turing-way/the-turing-way/book/website/reproducible-research/make/make-examples.md

-# Learn Make by Example
+# Learn "Make" by Examples

 ## Table of contents